ntalbs/tweetbot-clj/README.md

     $ lein run

-This will fetch a random message from the database you specified in `db-conf.clj` and tweet it, periodically.
-You can specify the time interval in `-main` function in `main.clj`.
+This will fetch a random message from the database you specified in `config.clj` and tweet it, periodically.
+You can specify the interval through `:tweet-interval` property in `config.clj`.